selfuryon/netdev/docs/overview.rst

 Netdev is asynchronous multi-vendor library for interacting with network devices.
 So you can create many simultaneous connection to network devices for parallel executing commands.

-For creating connection to network device you should use :func:`create` like this:
+For creating connection to network device you should use function :func:`create` like this:

 .. code-block:: python